-5 places to visit in December
+Take vacation in December?
+Yes -- at these 5 places

 Germany's Christmas markets are renowned worldwide and scattered all over the country.
 A few samplings:

 -- Dresden: Why not head to the oldest Christmas market in Germany?
-In 2017, the Dresden Striezelmarkt will be marking its 583rd season.
-That's correct -- Five.
-Eight.
-Three.
-Dresden is in eastern Germany, not far from the Czech Republic. -- Cologne: Located along the Rhine river, not so far from the Netherlands and Belgium, Cologne lights up for Weihnachten (German for Christmas).
+The Dresden Striezelmarkt is closing in on 600 years of operation -- just a mere couple of decades to go.
+Dresden is in eastern Germany, not far from the Czech Republic. -- Cologne: Located along the Rhine River, not so far from the Netherlands and Belgium, Cologne lights up for Weihnachten (German for Christmas).
 Check out its various markets, where you can watch pewter pourers, wreath binders and glassblowers at work. -- Stuttgart: In southern Germany, Stuttgart is home to museums dedicated to Mercedes Benz and Porsche.
 So while you're browsing around Stuttgart's nearly 300 brightly lit Christmas stalls, perhaps der Weihnachtsmann ("the Christmas Man," aka Santa Claus) will grant you a luxury automotive wish.
 "Nuremberg is a Christmas market in a fairy tale old town," Weller says.
 Tourists can "soak up the beautiful lights in front of the Gothic church, buy a little replica ceramic Bavarian cottage and end up drinking hot red wine at the Gothic fountain."

 Weller says some tourists are "not quite prepared for the bone-chilling cold during sometimes snowy Christmas markets."
 She advises bringing silk long underwear to wear under jeans and pants.

-Note: This article originally was published in 2017, and it has been updated for 2018.